johnjackoleary/cfi-commonplace-book/Filed/Lost Communications.md

 >
 > We have an **assigned** route, direct, to our [[clearance limit]] of OXJEF.
 >
-> This approach is a [[TAA]], so we have those altitudes for Minimum Altitude.
-We do not have an expected altitude, but we've been assigned 3000'.
+> This approach is a [[TAA]], so we have those altitudes for <u>M</u>inimum Altitude.
+We do not have an <u>E</u>xpected altitude, but we've been <u>A</u>ssigned 3000'.
 We're 5nm east of OXJEF, so M is 2000', E is N/A, and A is 3000'.
 We'll hold 3000'.
 >
-> Reaching OXJEF, we are not yet at our ETA (since we didn't fly all the way to the airport).
-We'll enter the published hold at 3000'.^[See [[Holding Procedures]] for how to hold when not given a holding clearance.
+> Reaching OXJEF, we are not yet at our ETA.^[Even though we're on schedule, we not at our ETA since we didn't fly all the way to the airport yet] We'll enter the published hold at 3000'.^[See [[Holding Procedures]] for how to hold when not given a holding clearance.
 If there's a published hold, we prefer that.]
 We'll start the descent and approach as close as possible to our ETA.

 ## Additional Examples
 > [!youtube] [Lost Communications Procedures | FAR 91.185](https://www.youtube.com/watch?v=RNVh1QtHrQs) is a great practical example from [[FlightInsight]]